(As told to Alan Mitchell by Leon White)

 On 6th Street, a couple of buildings caught fire to the east of “The Club” (Now Point.B Studio).
 The name of the business was “The Casino”, and there was a restaurant with a card playing room.
 The cause of the fire was electrical and the building was never rebuilt.

 Just east of the Casino was a two story building – The Collins Building.
 There was a restaurant on its ground floor with a beauty shop and living quarters on its second floor where George and Hazel Collins lived.
-One night after the town’s fire siren had awakened them, when they raised a window shade to see what was happening, they saw a wall of flame coming towards them.
-They and their son, T.J. escaped with no injuries.
-Fortunately the fire crew got there quickly and saved the building, using water from the big hydrant in front of Leon’s home at 5th & Washington (Later named Harbor Drive).
+One night after the town’s fire siren had awakened them, they raised a window shade to see what was happening and saw a wall of flame coming towards them.
+They and their son, T.J., escaped with no injuries.
+Fortunately, the fire crew got there quickly and saved the building, using water from the big hydrant in front of Leon’s home at 5th & Washington (Later named Harbor Drive).

-The irony is that only about a year later the Collins Building was destroyed by fire.
-The Collins then relocated to Trinidad, California.
+The irony is that about seven years later (in 1949) the Collins Building was nearly destroyed by fire.
+The Collins relocated to Trinidad, California, and the fire happened while they were renting to a member of the Hughes family.
+The building was repaired later in 1949.
 George Collins’ sister – Mary Dobbema Yoder – remained in Port Orford and went on to become a 3-term Mayor.
 Years later, George himself was elected Mayor of Trinidad.
 Both lived long lives with George making it to 100.

-Pitches’ Tavern – a cinder block building – was then built where the Collins Building had been.
-A puzzle to Leon is that he recalls seeing a photo with both the Collins Building and Pitches’ Tavern on it.
+Pitches’ Tavern – a cinder block building – was later built where the Collins Building had been.
+It is believed that Pitches began ownership of the building in 1955/56, remodeling or rebuiding it entirely.
+However, a puzzle to Leon is that he recalls seeing a photo with both the Collins Building and Pitches’ Tavern on it.

 During the Gable Era of the 1930’s, the town’s first City Hall was located close to the old City Jail on Jefferson Street.
 The City had an old fire truck which they parked in a garage located further up Jefferson Street.
 Its hillside location was particularly handy because the firetruck often had to be jump-started in order to run.